Major breach from managed isolation in Hamilton: Escapees were trying to get to funeral

 The five - an adult and four children - are accused of escaping from Hamilton's Distinction Hotel last night.

 Four of the five were discovered shortly after their alleged break out but one, a 17-year-old boy, was on the run for hours and made it all the way to Auckland.
-Four of the group have been charged with breaching a Health Act notice.
+The four accused are charged with breaching a Health Act notice.

 Southgate says while the bid for compassionate leave does put some context around the escape "at the same time it doesn't excuse the behaviour".